Míne Bean Uí Chribín: Career

-Campaigning

 Women's Catholic organisations

 She was involved with two political organisations, Mná na hÉireann (Women of Ireland), founded in Cork in 1970, and the Irish Housewives Union, founded by Úna Mhic Mhathúna.
 Both organisations criticised women's liberation and the availability of contraception, as well as the legalisation of divorce and abortion.
 She was also alleged to have had some involvement with Cóir, a Eurosceptic lobby group.

 The Irish Housewives Union regularly interrupted meetings of the Anti-Amendment campaign in the run-up to the referendum on abortion of 1983.

 She appeared frequently on The Late Late Show on television, representing conservative Roman Catholics and serving as a "barometer" for conservative opinions.
 During an interview, she compared divorce to adultery.

 In an interview with The Irish Times in May 1985, regarding proposed family planning legislation, Uí Chribín said that it was "classic of the rottenness of our society" and of divorce, he said "it is just a connived issue, concocted by a small group, but they have the media".

 In an interview by Aodhán Madden in New Hibernian magazine in June 1985, when asked about relationships that had irrevocably broken down she said "We [the Irish Housewives Union] have never found an irrevocably broken down marriage, never."
 On homosexuality she said "It's just not natural to be a homosexual.
 You show me anywhere in the whole of nature where homosexuality is natural?"
 She also said it was "a by-product of contraception."